-The data on this page is drawn from a Justice Needs and Satisfaction survey conducted in 2014.
-We interviewed more than 3 000 randomly selected adults.
+The data on this page is drawn from a Justice Needs and Satisfaction survey conducted by HiiL in 2014.
+We interviewed more than 3 000 randomly selected adults for the survey.
 Their voices represent the justice needs and experiences of millions Yemenis in three provinces.

-Below you will find the story of the justice problems in the everyday life of people in Yemen.
-People told us how the problems impact them, what they do to resolve disputes and crimes and how they experienced the formal and informal processes.
+Below you can explore the story of the justice problems in the everyday life of people in Yemen using interactive charts.
+People told us how the problems affect them, what they do to resolve those problems and how they experienced the formal and informal processes.

 This is the justice story as the people in Yemen encounter and feel it.